Header Graphic

 Even the groundhog emerges briefly at this point, not to begin spring, but simply to assess whether conditions are ready, or whether more rest is required.

-What This Series Is
+What This Series Does

 The focus is not external change through effort, but internal change through awareness, timing, and presence.